grassiricardo/process_CNAB/README.md

 So that it is possible to present the transactions processed use the path `api/v1/transactions` and in the header of the request pass the keys to api to identify that you are already registered and you can use this information, the keys are:

-**access-token**

-**client**

-**uid**
+**access-token, client, uid**

-These 3 keys are always returned when registering or when requesting a new key in the following route `/api/v1/auth/sign_in` informing your registered email and password, or revalidate the token using the `api/v1/auth/validate_token` route passing the above parameters in a GET request, in the documentation is the example.
+These 3 keys are always returned when registering or when requesting a new key in the following route `/api/v1/auth/sign_in` informing your registered email and password.

 Also if you have the need it will be possible to make filters by type_transaction, value, cpf and card.
 Just do the same request to the `api/v1/transactions` route and in this request pass the desired parameters.
 Example: